Pillow: Ancient China

 Chinese pillows were traditionally solid, though sometimes used with a softer fabric over them.
 Over many Chinese dynasties, pillows were made from a wide range of materials including bamboo, jade, porcelain, wood, and bronze.
 Ceramic pillows became the most popular.
-The use of the ceramic pillow first appeared in the Sui Dynasty between 581 and 618 while mass production appeared in the Tang Dynasty between 618 and 907.
+The use of the ceramic pillow first appeared in the Sui dynasty between 581 and 618 while mass production appeared in the Tang dynasty between 618 and 907.
 The Chinese decorated their pillows by making them different shapes and by painting pictures of animals, humans, and plants on them.
 One common type of pottery used was Cizhou ware.
 Chinese ceramic pillows reached their peak in terms of production and use during the Song, Jin, and Yuan dynasties between the 10th and 14th century, but slowly phased out during the Ming and Qing dynasties between 1368 and 1911 with the emergence of better pillow making materials.

 Construction and parts

 Pillows consist of a filler material enclosed in a fabric cover or shell.
 Covers are made of cloth, such as silk, known as the pillow case or pillow slip.
 Some pillows have a fancier cover called a sham which is closed on all sides and usually has a slit in the back through which the pillow is placed.
 Rectangular standard bed pillow cases usually do not have zippers, but instead, have one side open all the time.
-Often, a zippered pillow protector is often placed around standard pillows with the case in turn covering the protector.
+Often, a zippered pillow protector is placed around standard pillows with the case in turn covering the protector.

 Fillers are chosen on the basis of comfort, resilience, thermal properties, cost and also for medical and ethical reasons.
 The most common synthetic fillers are materials derived from polymer fibers, such as polyester and memory foam.
 Synthetic fillers in general are inexpensive and in the case of memory foam can retain their form longer.
 Natural fillers have been used since antiquity.
 The most common are feathers, down, wool, latex, cotton (particularly in India), and buckwheat.
 More exotic materials have also been used including straw, wood, or stone.
 Down is usually the softer filler and offer good insulation, but is more expensive due to its relative scarcity.
 Down has been known to be plucked from live geese, but there are already cruelty-free certifications for down products.
 In India, traditional pillows are made with kapok, the fluffy, glossy fruit-fibres of the trees Ceiba pentandra and Bombax ceiba.